Why Have My Files Disappeared from My Flash Drive on Mac?

 Option B: PhotoRec

 PhotoRec is another great tool that can get the job done when you need to retrieve deleted files from a USB flash drive on a Mac.
-Its main advantage is that it’s completely free, although this does come with some compromises.
+Its main advantage is that it’s completely free and open-source, although this does come with some compromises.
 The tool is a bit limited in certain areas of its functionality – for example, it can’t recover the original folder structure or even the names of the deleted files.
 It’s also a bit clunky and requires some familiarity with the terminal, unlike other tools that come with a visual interface.
 Still, it can work well for less structured data like a collection of photos.
 To use PhotoRec to recover deleted files from a USB flash drive on Mac, follow these steps:

 - Download and unarchive PhotoRec.